Wall Street gains modestly after Fed signals rates to hold steady for some time

 Most S&P 500 sectors were higher, with materials .SPLRCM and technology .SPLRCT leading the way.

-Advancing issues outnumbered declining ones on the NYSE by a 1.76-to-1 ratio; on Nasdaq, a 1.25-to-1 ratio favored advancers.

-The S&P 500 posted 25 new 52-week highs and 1 new lows; the Nasdaq Composite recorded 86 new highs and 53 new lows.

-Reporting by Lewis Krauskopf in New York; Additional reporting by Saqib Iqbal Ahmed and Herb Lash in New York, Shreyashi Sanyal and Arjun Panchadar in Bengaluru; Editing by Leslie Adler and Tom Brown
+Reporting by Lewis Krauskopf in New York; Additional reporting by Saqib Iqbal Ahmed in New York, Shreyashi Sanyal and Arjun Panchadar in Bengaluru; Editing by Leslie Adler